-This set is green (obviously!) but more are awaiting a photograph so will be coming soon.
+These mini-flocks have been sold but similar colour combinations could be made for you or contact me with your colour choice.
+More colours are awaiting a photograph so will be added soon.
 Contact me if you would like to know more now!

 Mini-flock of 3 small 'Brilliant Birds' on stakes

-This mini-flock of fun little green birds are all individually made by hand and in a variety of complimentary shades and textures of stained glass.
+This mini-flock of fun 'Brilliant Birds' are all individually made by hand and in a variety of complimentary shades and textures of stained glass.
 Each little bird is securely attached to a stainless steel stake and matched up with two others to form a fabulous mini-flock and is perfectly suited to living in your garden or home and being moved from place to place.

 I have used a mini-flock of birds in my garden to support the first shoots of climbing plants eg sweet peas, before they needed a longer support.